mend0z0/Drone/Application/README.md

     - Add a connect disconnect button for LoRaWAN, MQTT, and UDP connection
     -
     -
+	Should be done by Apr 23rd
+    -
+    -
+    - If we were connected to network then open the network connection buttons active
+    - Showing an error if we were not connected to the network
+    - Correct the labels placement
+    -
+    -
+    -
     -
     -
 - #### Important (List the works that efficient and optimized functionality of project depends on these tasks):